aaronmartin0303/vim-config/README.md

-# Derek Wyatt's Vim Configuration
+# Aaron Martin's Vim Configuration based on Derek Wyatt's Vim Configuration

-Yup... it's a vim configuration.
+I'm starting to root out and replace plug-ins and features I want from my Vim as compared to my screencasting hero.

 To install it, do the following: